Restoring what the Locusts Have Eaten

 When we are still in the locust-stripped field, we need to remember that God knows where we are.
 Think about all the great people in the Bible who encountered God or his emissaries:

-Abraham, who entertained angels in his tent home (Gen 18); Jacob, who saw the ladder to heaven with angels ascending and descending
+Abraham, who entertained angels in his tent home (Genesis 18); Jacob, who saw the ladder to heaven with angels ascending and descending

-(Gen 28:10-22); Moses, who saw God in a burning bush (Ex 3); Daniel, whose prayer was answered by a visit from the angel Gabriel (Dan 9); the virgin Mary, who received a special message of her own from Gabriel (Lk 1:26-38).
+(Genesis 28:10-22); Moses, who saw God in a burning bush (Exodus 3); Daniel, whose prayer was answered by a visit from the angel Gabriel (Daniel 9); the virgin Mary, who received a special message of her own from Gabriel (Luke 1:26-38).

 In not one of these passages do we read that the angel got lost or had to ask around for directions.